 - 8 cups vegetable broth

-Dice the onion and garlic, slice the carrots and celery, and quarter the mushrooms.
+- Dice the onion and garlic, slice the carrots and celery, and quarter the mushrooms.
 If you are prepping this in advance to make at a later time, add these ingredients to a freezer bag with the dry barley.
-Label with the other ingredients you need and how long it will cook in the crockpot.
-Put it in the freezer and pull it out to thaw a day before you want to make the meal.
+Add a label with the other ingredients you need and how long it will cook in the crockpot.
+Put it in the freezer and pull it out to thaw in the fridge a day before or the morning of the day you want to make the meal.

-Add the veggies and barley to the slow cooker with the broth, bay leaf, and dried thyme.
+- Add the veggies and barley to the slow cooker with the broth, bay leaf, dried thyme, and salt.
 Stir, cover, and cook for 3-4 hours on high or 6-8 hours on low.

 - Taste the soup before serving, and add salt or pepper to taste.
 Enjoy warm with crunchy bread!

 - This is intended to be a light and nutritious soup option, so you may find that you want to add or adjust the seasonings to your preference.
 If you are looking for more of a kick, add some lemon juice, fresh herbs, parmesan cheese, and/or hot sauce.
 Other seasoning ideas include garlic or onion powder, oregano, marjoram, and other dried Italian herbs.